kennedydane/genemap_gen3/README.md

 ### Packer and Terraform
 The first thing to do is to configure all the variables in your system.
-A template file is provided — `variables.pkr.hcl.template`.
-Create a copy of this named `variables.pkr.hcl` and edit the contents.
+A template file is provided — `variables.auto.hcl.template`.
+Create a copy of this named `variables.auto.hcl` and edit the contents (note that there are two files: `gen3.auto.tfvars` and `` that point at this file and are used by both Packer and Terraform).
 The variables to be set are as follows:
 * *admin_user*: This is the admin user on your images.
 For ubuntu-based images this is usually `ubuntu`.
 * *build_image_flavor*: This is the VM machine flavour that is used when creating the base